Does this test have other names?

 blood tests to measure the levels of certain antithyroid antibodies in your blood

 to get a more accurate diagnosis.
-And you may have imaging tests of your thyroid gland.
+And you may have imaging tests (ultrasound) of your

 What do my test results mean?